tomh4/HotTotem.RoundedContentView/README.md

-# HotTotem.CarouselView
+# HotTotem.RoundedContentView
-A customizable carouselview for Xamarin Forms.
+A contentview which allows for rounded edges